bruno-canada/ups-soap-easytracking/README.md

 ## 🧐 About <a name = "about"></a>

-<p>This tool was created based upon some requests of an easy and very light way to add a tracking field to a website which the customers could track their shipments withing the website.</p>
+<p>This tool was created based upon some requests of an easy and very light way to add a tracking field to a website which the customers could track their shipments within the website.</p>

 <p>It offers a copy and past frontend interface to use on your website and customize as you wish.
-It uses Bootstrap 4 and Jquery 3.4.1.</p>
+It is a simple Form that process the request via AJAX and uses Bootstrap 4 and Jquery 3.4.1.</p>

 ## 🏁 Getting Started <a name = "getting_started"></a>